Please contact the program office via email by November 20, 2022 to secure your fee waiver.

 The minimum score required for the IELTS is 7.

-All non-native English speakers are required to submit TOEFL or IELTS scores from within the past two years.
-You are waived from this requirement ONLY if you have a bachelors degree or equivalent from an accredited university in the United States or another English speaking country.
+All non-native English speakers are required to submit a TOEFL or IELTS score.
+You are waived from this requirement ONLY if you have attended all years of an undergraduate program conducted solely in English, and are a graduate of that program.
 Associates and Masters degrees earned in English speaking countries or other studies conducted in English do not qualify for waivers from this requirement.